fpc/FPCSource/packages/amunits/README.txt

-    This can be used as a template for embedded processor development, you just need to replace all sysatari routines by emtpy ones (for example), most other routines in the include file should be kept (some of them are internal)
+    This can be used as a template for embedded processor development, you just need to replace all sysatari routines by empty ones (for example), most other routines in the include file should be kept (some of them are internal)

    PC/Linux version